-- List on sales reports original amount of RUP distributed to end-user, do not list credits or amounts of RUP returned to dealer.
+- List on sales reports original amount of the RUP distributed to end-user, do not list credits or amounts of RUP returned to dealer.

-- Do not list on sales reports RUP products custom applied by commercial applicators employed by dealer.
+- Do not list on sales reports the RUP products custom applied by commercial applicators employed by dealer.

 The MDA intends for the questions and answers that follow to provide guidance to dealers selling restricted use/bulk pesticides and maintaining RUP sales/distribution records.

 Can a spouse, child or a designated agent place an order for, and/or pick up, an RUP on the end-users behalf?

 Yes.
 An uncertified/unlicensed person may pick up by, or take delivery of a RUP on the end-users behalf, but the RUP must be applied by a licensed/certified end user, and may not be a fumigation product.
 The person must provide: a) a valid license/certification identification card; OR b) a valid license/certification number which the dealer verifies by contacting the MDA.

 What information about the spouse, child or agent picking up, or taking delivery of an RUP on the end users behalf should the dealer record on their RUP sales report?